nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 }
 $$

-where $x$ and $y$ would represent the populations of red and grey squirrels respectively,
+Where $x$ and $y$ would represent the populations of red and grey squirrels respectively,

 - $r_{1}$ - intrinsic growth rate of red squirrels
 - $r_{2}$ - intrinsic growth rate of grey squirrels